Inflammatory skin diseases

 - The microscopy may appear normal despite quite obvious clinical disease.
-For example if a cell infiltration cannot be identified on routine haematoxylin & eosin (H&E) staining.
+For example if a cell infiltration cannot be identified on routine haematoxylin and eosin (H&E) staining.

 - Changes may be too subtle to diagnose if the lesion is very early in its development.